visualinteractivedata/visualinteractivedata.github.io/phd-graphics-medicine.md

 ## Funding and Program Information
-* The scholarship covers a stipend for 4 years.
+* The scholarship covers a stipend for 4 years with £16,500 pa.
 * The program is a 3+1 center for doctoral training at the University of Edinburgh
 * the first year is meant to contain some taught courses, while starting to get to grips with the reserach topic
 * years 2-4 are dedicated to the PhD reserach